lmesserStep/RGNetsTools/README.md

 # RGNetsTool

-RGNetsTool is an interactive shell tool designed to assist network administrators in checking RADIUS realm logs, verifying LDAP bindings, and inspecting firewall logs on remote servers via SSH.
+RGNetsTool is an interactive shell tool designed to assist network administrators in checking RADIUS realm logs, verifying LDAP bindings, and inspecting firewall logs on the RGNets RXG.

 ## Features